Joan Perry Brock Center

 The Joan Perry Brock Center is a 3,000-seat indoor multi-use arena and convocation center, located on the campus of Longwood University in Farmville, Virginia.
 The arena is home to the university's men's and women's basketball programs, replacing Willett Hall.

-The arena is named after Joan Brock, a philanthropist and 1964 alum, who provided $15 million, the largest gift in Longwood University's history.
+The arena is named after Joan Brock, a philanthropist and 1964 alumna, who provided $15 million, the largest gift in Longwood University's history.
 Like Willett Hall the basketball court is named after former Longwood basketball player Jerome Kersey, officially making the hardwood Jerome Kersey Court.

 Architecture/Design

 The center was designed to reinforce the historical traditional Jeffersonian architecture and features the traditional campus palette of red brick and light colored trim, with a series of continuous arches of precast stone.
 Elements like wood paneling and the student bleachers were influenced by the Palestra and Cameron Indoor Stadium.

 The arena features a removable grandstand to allow a stage for concerts and convocations.
 Premium seating includes the president's suite and unique opera boxes in each of the corners.